 Yoga, workshops, meet-ups, investor days, creative breakfast, corporate innovation, networking and 101 other activities under the same roof to foster your professional and personal life.
 Coworking is going way beyond what is usually happening at the only-office environment.
 Also, from the business perspective, it makes it easier for the operators to keep the affordable coworking memberships prices while having such extra revenue streams.

 Is real estate a business foundation for coworking?
 This is an ongoing discussion.
 In the meanwhile, the real estate landlords started realizing that this trend is rapidly taking over the traditional office space market.
-Not only single individuals and startups are clustering at coworking spaces but also corporates seeking for innovative, flexible and collaborative environment.
-To keep up with the chaining work-life style, real estate landlords have to start welcoming these, perhaps, slightly risky but edgy coworking space operators.
-Alternatively, some landlords try to run coworking themselves but as it is such a complex concept covering everything from architecture and design to people psychology, the risk of failing with no expertise is unreasonably high.
-Whichever model to be chosen, coworking is already on their consideration as a new business opportunity.
+Not only single individuals and startups are clustering at coworking spaces but also corporations seeking innovative, flexible and collaborative environments.